leonardomendix/docs/content/en/docs/developerportal/community-tools/contribute-to-the-mendix-documentation/documentation-writing-guidelines.md

 {{% /alert %}}

-The [Studio Pro How-to's](/howto/) are contextual and version-specific guides on Mendix topics that take you through the necessary steps to achieve a goal, whether it is adding a widget to your app's UI, importing Excel files, or consuming a web service.
+The  are contextual and version-specific guides on Mendix topics that take you through the necessary steps to achieve a goal, whether it is adding a widget to your app's UI, importing Excel files, or consuming a web service.
 The *Studio Pro How-to's* use relevant information on Mendix components to create realistic scenarios with specific contexts and they should deliver functionality.

 Here are some important details on the *Studio Pro How-to's*: